Dowell-Lab/srworkshop/day10/worksheets/Day10_accessing_a_new_supercomputer.md

 `Are you sure you want to continue?`\
 Type `yes`

 Super computers will either use a ssh key or a password (or both).
-If you type a password, you will see nothing.
+If you type a password, you will see NOTHING.
 That’s normal!
 It's a privacy feature, not a bug.

 This is me logging onto fiji: